wp-plugins/genesis-simple-page-sections/readme.txt

 == Screenshots ==

-1. An example of the plugin in use on http://efficientwp.com (using the Dynamik child theme).
+1. An example of the plugin in use (using the Dynamik child theme).

 == Changelog ==

+= 1.0 =
+* Fixed CSS to make width 100% and be compatible with Genesis 2.0
+* Improved shortcode documentation

 = 0.1 =
 * Initial release